 Garth Meyer is a photographer and filmmaker that lives in South Africa.
-He holds a Photography Technician Diploma, an Advanced Diploma in Film & Television Production Techniques and is currently attending The Michaelis School of Fine Art at the University of Cape Town in his final year of BAFA Honours Degree.
+He holds a Photography Technician Diploma, an Advanced Diploma in Film & Television Production Techniques and is currently attending The Michaelis School of Fine Art at the University of Cape Town reading for his Masters Degree.
 He won the ABSA KKNK Kanna Award in 2007 for Best South African Short Film for Bitter Water which he directed and filmed.
 In 2010 he had his first solo exhibition Study of Trees at the Rooke Gallery in Johannesburg.
 In 2011, this work, was part of the group exhibition Environment and Object: Recent African Art at The Frances Young Tang Museum in New York.
 The New York times included his work in a critical review by Mr. Holland Cotter.
 In 2013 he was nominated for the Prix Pictet Global Award in Photography and Sustainability.
 Recently he was part of a group show at 2016 Johannesburg Art Fair with Warren Editions.

 Email firstname.lastname@example.org or phone +27 21 461 6070 to enquire about / purchase a print.